Washington is 1st state to allow composting of human bodies

 The state senator said he has received angry emails from people who object to the idea, calling it undignified or disgusting.

-"The image they have is that you're going to toss Uncle Henry out in the backyard and cover him with food scraps," he said.
+"The image they have is that you're going to toss Uncle Henry out in the backyard and cover him with food scraps," Pedersen said.

 "It's an interesting concept," said Edward Bixby, president of the Placerville, California-based Green Burial Council.
 "I'm curious to see how well it's received."